TimVGithub/Scoring/README.md

 # Scoring
 Given array of scores provides output

-Array of scores from a Soccer season
-Provides standings tables as output
+Array of scores from a Soccer season \nProvides standings tables as output